Manaslu Circuit Trek

 Essential Information

-The Manaslu Trekking from Kathmandu covers approximately 152 to 160 kilometers of distance by road to reach the starting point of this trek - Machha Khola, via Aarughat, followed by an 8-9-hour roadway transportation ride.
+The Manaslu Circuit Trail from Kathmandu covers approximately 152 to 160 kilometers of distance by road to reach the starting point of this trek - Machha Khola, via Aarughat, followed by an 8-9-hour roadway transportation ride.

-Then, the trip officially starts from Maccha Khola, navigating through Jagat, Deng, Namrung, Lho, with an acclimatization day at Samagaon, which includes a side trip visit to Manaslu Base Camp, the foothill of the world's eighth-highest peak of Mount Manaslu (8163 m), then passes through Samdo, Dharamsala, and finally reaches the highest point of this Manaslu circuit tour at 5106 meters.
-In total, the overall length and distance coverage marks are between 162 to 175 kilometers, with an average trekking distance of 5-6 hours, with a gradual pace.
+Then, the trip officially starts from Maccha Khola, navigating through Jagat, Deng, Namrung, and Lho, with an acclimatization day at Samagaon.
+It includes a side trip to Manaslu Base Camp, the foothills of the world's eighth-highest peak, Mount Manaslu (8163 m), then passes through Samdo, Dharamsala, and finally reaches 5106 meters.
+In total, the overall length and distance coverage are between 162 and 175 kilometers, with an average trekking distance of 5-6 hours at a gradual pace.

-Even though, this trip, might seem like a short version, of the standard trekking trail, it's not, as it covers every highlighted corners, and follows the major key stops, just as a regular route, the only key difference of this itinerary, is that two days are cut off, which are arrival and departure day, and the trek starts directly from Kathmandu (1360 meters), focusing to those, who are already here in Kathmandu, and start the trip rightly after.
-Here is a short outline of how this 12-day trek goes by, covering the daily distance, walking hours, and daily elevation gain.
+Even though this trip might seem like a short version of the standard trekking trail, it's not, as it covers every highlighted corner and follows the major key stops, just as a regular route.
+The only key difference in this itinerary is that two days are removed: the arrival and departure days.
+The trek starts directly from Kathmandu (1360 meters), focusing on those already here, and begins right after.
+Here is a short outline of how this 12-day trek goes, covering the daily distance, walking hours, and elevation gain.

 • Starting elevation: 1360 m (Kathmandu), from where the journey begins, Maccha Khola (860 m), from where the walking trail officially starts